API src

 Found 51 results.

-Rheology of viscous materials from the CNR-IGG Tectonic Modelling Laboratory at the University of Florence (Italy)
+Ring-shear test data of feldspar sand FS900S used in the Tectonic Modelling Laboratory at the University of Bern (Switzerland)

 Particle image velocimetry data from seismotectonic analog models focusing on the role of seamount subduction on megathrust seismicity